 The rule: italian formal email in one line

 An italian formal email has five fixed parts: subject (noun phrase), opening vocative with title, self-introduction, body with conditional politeness, and closing greeting.
-Italians take this register seriously: a too-casual email reads as rude.
+Italians take this register seriously: a too-casual email reads as rude, especially with people you have never met.

 Subject line: noun phrase, not full sentence